The impact of collective worship on the school community is outstanding

 A whole school collective act of worship happens every day.
 Worship is a very important part of our school day and we aim that this is evident in our daily worship assembly.

-Some of our favourite hymns to sing
+Some of our favourite songs to sing

 Prayer and reflection are an important feature of collective worship.
 Everybody is invited to prepare themselves for the way in which they want or pray, and join in with ‘Amen’.
 You can help your child to learn our school prayer which was created by children at our school.